Railroad Companies of Kansas

 Leavenworth, Lawrence & Galveston Railroad Stock Certificate

 On March 20, 1860, the first iron rail for a railroad on Kansas soil was laid at Elwood in Doniphan County, Kansas, just opposite St. Joseph, Missouri.
 This rail was laid on the Elwood & Marysville Railroad, which later became the St. Joseph & Western Division of the Union Pacific Railroad.
 On April 28, the track on this road had been completed to Elwood, five miles distant.
-On that day, the locomotive Albany, an engine that had been used from Boston to the Missouri River as railroads had successively wended their way toward the West, was brought over the river from St. Joseph on a ferry boat and placed on the new railroad track.
+On that day, the locomotive Albany, an engine used was from Boston to the Missouri River as railroads had successively wended their way toward the West, was brought over the river from St. Joseph on a ferry boat and placed on the new railroad track.
 This was the first iron horse that ever touched Kansas soil.
 The next day, several cars were brought over, and grand jubilation was held at Elwood over the completion of what was claimed to be the first section of the Great Pacific Railroad.

-Compiled and edited by Kathy Alexander/Legends of Kansas, updated January 2024.
+Compiled and edited by Kathy Alexander/Legends of Kansas, updated October 2024.

 Also See: